In recent years, there has been an increasing demand for dermatology services at Singapore's National Skin Centre (NSC).

 Psoriasis is a chronic, non-contagious skin condition that occurs when your skin cells multiply and are replaced too quickly.
 Often, it is accompanied by inflammation.
 As a result, the condition appears as red scaly patches.

-DxD invited Dr Colin Theng, a fully accredited dermatologist and the president of Psoriasis Association of Singapore (PAS), to answer readers' questions on the causes and treatment options for psoriasis.
+DoctorxDentist invited Dr Colin Theng, a fully accredited dermatologist and the president of the Psoriasis Association of Singapore, to answer readers' questions on the causes and treatment options for psoriasis.

 If you have a family history of psoriasis, you will have an increased risk of developing psoriasis.